Nargis Fakhri reveals her food habits and culinary skills

-Nargis Fakhri has a svelte body, but that does not deter the actress from tucking into whatever she fancies
+Nargis Fakhri has a svelte body, but does not deter from tucking into whatever she fancies.
+The model-turned actress explains how she juggles pizzas and pastas with greens and fruit juices

 While travelling for a photo shoot to Mauritius, Nargis Fakhri needed to flaunt an enviable bikini body.
 The actress did not starve for days or have her food morsels measured in grams for the right quantity to intake.
 Simply because the sexy and sensuous gal says she knows her body too well.